 Complaints will be addressed according to complaint categories already established in our company’s complaint management procedures.

 We are committed to developing customer service policies that respect and promote the dignity and independence of people with disabilities.
 Therefore, no changes will be made to this policy before considering the impact on people with disabilities.

 Any policy of the Centre that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

 This policy exists to achieve service excellence to customers with disabilities.
-If anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to, the Communications & Government Planning Coordinator.
+If anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to, Human Resources & Communications.